marekyggdrasil/synersimple/README.md

 # most important TODOs

 1. SSL encryption, for security reasons
-2. synchronize clipboard
+2. auto detect screen resolution for simpler configuration
-3. auto detect screen resolution for simpler configuration
+3. make it possible to use all keyboard keys

 # licence